mothusi1/Best-Fresh-Data-Analysis/README.md

   3. Financial Analysis of Best Fresh grocery store in taking out a loan for Randall Dairy to expand their business relationship.

 There is a PDF file with a further detail breakdown of the analysis and financial calculations.
-This project took full advantage of Excel
+This project took full advantage of Excel functionality in PowerQUERY, vlookup, pivot tables and much more.